Cool Garden Gadgets

 Germination is the natural process whereby seeds begin to sprout into new young plants.
 If a seed is given the correct amount of moisture, oxygen, darkness and temperature enzymes within the seed start to activate.
 This unleashes stored energy inside the seed causing it to sprout.

 One of the obstacles when germinating seeds is keeping the environment stable.
 At any point during this vital transition a seed can die if it loses any of the vital environmental factors.
 Things such as sudden frosts, dry spells or pests can stop a seed from completing germination.
+Hence there are great advantages to germinating plants in a propagator.
+The combination of stable growing environment and shelter from outside threats make them perfect for the job.
+The purpose of a propagator is to germinate and then grow plants on until they are large enough to handle.
+Young plants can then be potted up until so they can grow on to reach their desired size.
+Best soil for propagation

 The best soil for propagators is one that is light and fluffy buy will firm down without compacting.
 You want your propagators soil to retain moisture but not be sodden.
 You don’t want the soil to be to nutrient rich and you want enough air spaces so roots can easily develop.

 The best soil for this can be found by searching for a seed sowing or potting mix.
 You can buy these readymade or make your own.
 To make your own mix two parts sieved compost with one part topsoil loam.
+You can use fine compost if you wish the bottom line here is the structure should be fine but not heavy.
+If you do use your own soil mix it may be a good idea to sterilise it first.
+This will get rid of any fungal spores or bad bacteria.
+This can be done by placing it in a bucket and pouring kettles of boiling water over it.
+Then it must be cooled and drained.
+Species selection

 When sowing inside a propagator it’s important to consider what species you’re growing and if it’s suitable.
 Many propagators have quite shallow pot systems which are not suitable for every seedling.

 Seedlings of larger plants such as beans and shrubs may find propagators too shallow and end up stunting the young plants.
 It is recommended that if a seed is much wider than 2 millimetres it may be too large for a small propagator.
+Furthermore if you sow any seed too densely within a propagator this can stunt a young plants growth early on.
+However for most annuals, perennials and herbs propagators are perfect for germinating at most times of the year.
+Seasonal timings

 One thing that has to be perfected when growing in propagators is the correct timings of sowings.
 It is very typical to sow some warm loving plants too early.

 This can mean potting on and then having a long wait until they can be planted outside.
 This is especially true of things like chillies and tomatoes.
 This is less of a problem if you have limitless space inside your home or greenhouse.
+The latter however is rarely true so having a good knowledge of the likely last frosts in your area is beneficial.
+If you have a greenhouse try to have an idea of what time the night time lows are inside.
+This will enable you to sow in your propagator at the right time for the correct species.
+Moisture

 The main aim of the propagator is to keep young seedlings moist.
 Too much moisture however can be catastrophic to the cause.
 Seeds can soon succumb to fungal infections or simply rot in the ground with too much water.

+Some propagators come with drainage holes and a water tray underneath.
+This is the best scenario as it makes watering easy to manage.
+Some basic propagators do not have drainage holes.
+In this case you want to water very lightly to ensure no water logging.
+In both scenarios you should fill the tray with compost and firm it slightly.
+Now sow seeds then flutter just enough potting mix over to cover the seeds.
 With a watering can nozzle water the tray for a second and let the soil settle.
 This should be moist enough to get the seeds started.
 The soil should be just damp to the touch but not wet.
 After a few days check the soil, if you need to add more moisture mist with a spray bottle.
+Temperature

 The perfect temperature for seeds to grow in a propagator is between 15 -22 Celsius.
 However it is important to realise that in nature day time temperatures fluctuate quite a bit.

 The temperature can be wildly different at 3am as in the same location at 3pm.
 I would not obsess about the exact temperature as long as it doesn’t go below 8 Celsius at night and gets at least early spring light for as much of the day.
+Try to make sure the propagator is not in a location that is susceptible from extreme draughts.
+If growing very early in the season your seedlings may not get enough natural light.
+This is particularly true the further from the equator you are.
+If you live in the extreme north and south you may find your seedling growing leggy and bending towards the light.
+In such cases you may want to consider a propagator with the addition of UV grow lights.
+When to open the vents on a propagator?

 All propagators have small open-able vents at the top or sides for ventilation.
 There are three general positions for the vents to be in; closed, half open and fully open.

 The general rule of thumb here is when the seedlings have been sowed close the vents.
 This is to keep a moist and humid environment inside the propagator.
 This is important as some seeds simply need a day or two just to absorb water before sprouting.
+When the seedlings start to emerge from the compost it is good to at least open the vents halfway.
+This increases ventilation and reduces the risk of seedlings rotting.
+When most of the plants start producing leaves it is best to open the vents completely.
+If you start to have warm days with warm sunshine the entire top can come off to allow in air flow.
+When to remove a seeding from a propagator

 The whole idea of growing in a propagator is to get germination complete quickly and efficiently.
 Due to a relatively limited amount of soil medium it is best to get seedlings potted on as soon as possible.
 If not you can find yourself with pot bound and stunted young plants.

 This is however a complete balancing act plant on too early and you risk breaking the seedlings.
 We usually find if a seedling has a full second set of leaves and is easy enough to handle it is ready.
 It is worth noting here that seeds sowed very close together can result in weaker plants.
+If you try to sow as thinly as possible each plant should become robust faster.
+There is an element of experience and intuition when knowing when to remove a seedling from a propagator.
+Sterilising a propagator

 It is a good idea to sterilise your propagator after every time you use it.
 This can be done by washing thoroughly with hot soapy water and a scrubbing brush.
 When you have finished rinse with clean, cold water.